josephnedher/campzin/README.md

-# A simple Django Proect using functions
+# A simple Django Project using functions

   ![web](Screenshot%20from%202020-03-09%2021-29-50.png)